jbhopkins/bioxtasraw/docs/source/tutorial/section1.rst

     the case, watching what happens to the |Rg| and the residual.

     *   *Question:* The literature radius of gyration for GI is 32.7 Å. How does yours compare?

 #.
+RAW also provides an estimate of the uncertainty in both the |Rg| and I0 values for
+    the Guinier fit, shown in the Uncertainty section.

+    *   *Note:* This is the largest of the uncertainties from the fit (standard deviation of fit values calculated from the covariance matrix), and either the standard deviation of
+        |Rg| and I(0) across all acceptable intervals found by the autorg function
+        or an estimated uncertainty in |Rg| and I(0) based on variation of the selected interval start and end points.

+#.
 Click the “OK” button to keep the results.